 Lastly, each case is different, so finding a lawyer who will take a creative approach to problem-solving is also key to finding the right lawyer.

-If you or a friend or loved one has been arrested and charged with a Maryland assault conviction, contact Attorney Morgan Leigh immediately for a full case evaluation.
-Ms. Leigh has successfully defended individuals charged in Maryland in courts in Montgomery County, Prince George’s County, and beyond.
+If you or a friend or loved one has been arrested and charged with a Maryland assault conviction, contact Attorney Paolo Gnocchi immediately for a full case evaluation.
+Attorney Gnocchi has successfully defended individuals charged in Maryland in courts in Montgomery County, Prince George’s County, and beyond.

 He is a dedicated advocate who is not afraid to fight to protect your rights.
 Remember, an arrest is not the same thing as a conviction.
 If you have been arrested, hiring a dedicated Maryland assault lawyer who understands how the criminal justice system works can make all the difference in the case.